tuongclearlove7/back-end/HTTPS and HTTP.md

 ## Introduce about HTTP

 💬 What is HTTP?
-(HTTP là gì?) :
+(HTTP là gì?)
 - HTTP is the TCP/IP based application layer communication protocol which standardizes how the client and server communicate with each other.
 It defines how the content is requested and transmitted across the internet.
 - Vietsub (HTTP là giao thức giao tiếp lớp ứng dụng dựa trên TCP/IP chuẩn hóa cách máy khách và máy chủ giao tiếp với nhau.
 Nó xác định cách nội dung được yêu cầu và truyền qua internet.)

-💬What is in an HTTP request?
+💬What is in an HTTP request? (yêu cầu HTTP là gì?)

 - An HTTP request is the way Internet communications platforms such as web browsers ask for the information they need to load a website.
 - Each HTTP request made across the Internet carries with it a series of encoded data that carries different types of information.
 A typical HTTP request contains: